inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course provides and understanding and experiential practice of the skills needed to form a working alliance, explore presented issues, and begin assessment and treatment planning with clients.
-Participants will become familiar with the initial stages of counseling, effective techniques for managing the interaction process, and the importance of self-awareness in the counselor.
+Provides an understanding and experiential practice of the skills needed to form a working alliance, explore presented issues, and begin assessment and treatment planning with clients.
+Participants become familiar with the initial stages of counseling, effective techniques for managing the interaction process, and the importance of self-awareness in the counselor.

 PSYC 572.
 ADVANCED COUNSELING SKILLS.
 4 Credits.